Estelindis/aikido/README.md

 - The nav bar allows the user to navigate between all pages of the website.
 - The nav bar uses the same font as the logo and headings: Yuji Syuku.
 This font is also used for the aikido kanji displayed on the index hero image.
 This provides a unified look.
 At the same time, the choice of a serif font for logo, nav bar, and headings clearly distinguishes them from the rest of the content (which uses a sans-serif font).
 - The font colour used in navigation contrasts with the background.
 On the FAQ page, when a small screen would cause the nav bar to float above a different background colour, the font colour is reversed to maintain contrast.
-- Additionally, the index's main article links to the Join page under the heading "How Do I Join?" and to the Gallery page under "What kind of events can I expect?"
+- Additionally, the index's main article links to the Join page under the heading "How Do I Join?" and the FAQ main article links to the Gallery page under "What kind of events can I expect?"

 ## Index Main Article and Hero Image
 - The index main article is divided with the following headings: "Learn Aikido at Maynooth"; "Why Aikido?"; and "How Do I Join?"
 These were chosen as the most important pieces of information to communicate to a new user of the site.